 Health in a holistic balanced approach is great and ideal, hence why I am so passionate about promoting the word ‘balanced’.
 However, it can be easily become unbalanced if we aren’t careful.

-Anything in excess can become unhealthy, whether it be exercise, certain foods, social engagements, mindset practices, even excessive water can be unhealthy and can actually cause death if over consumed due to electrolyte dilution, but this is an extreme example, but you see my point.
+Anything in excess can become unhealthy.
+Whether it be exercise, certain foods, social engagements or mindset practices.
+Even excessive water can be unhealthy and can actually cause death if over consumed due to electrolyte dilution.
+This is an extreme example, but you see my point.